haridas/haridas.github.com/src/articles/rabbitchat.rst

     README.

-I tired to develop this same scenario in the gevent/twisted python frameworks, but it lacks the support for good RabbitMQ clients.
+I tried to develop this same scenario in the gevent/twisted python frameworks, but it lacks the support for good RabbitMQ clients.
 So after long search I got an idea about how to implement this web based chat system using Tornado Web Framework.
 I chose this because the python